-- Turn the router off for 10 seconds using the router On/Off switch located on the rear panel of your router or disconnecting the power port, see "Product Hardware Features" on page 2. - Use this method if you are encountering difficulties with accessing your router management page.
+- Turn the router off for 10 seconds using the router On/Off switch located on the rear panel of your router or disconnecting the power port, see "Product Hardware Features" on page 2.

+Use this method if you are encountering difficulties with accessing your router. - Use this method if you are encountering difficulties with accessing your router management page.
 This is also known as a hard reboot or power cycle.

 OR - Router Management Page This is also known as a soft reboot or restart. - 1.
-Log into your router management page (see "Access your router management page" on page 10). - 2.
+Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on Administrator, then click on Settings Management. - 3.
 Next to System Reboot, click Reboot.